 The General Fund is the principal operating fund of City government.
 It accounts for services to the public, including police, fire, streets, parks, planning and a variety of administrative departments that support operations.
 Taxes, fees and charges, and contributions from other governments are the primary financial resources for general government.
 Non-operational categories are debt service, capital improvements and reserves related to these operating funds.

-Special Revenue Funds are State Street Aid, Solid Waste, Road Impact Fees, Facilities Tax, Stormwater, Drug, Hotel/Motel Tax, Transit, and CDBG.
+Special Revenue Funds are State Street Aid, Solid Waste, Road Impact Fees, City Facilities Tax, County Facilities Tax, Stormwater, Drug, Hotel/Motel Tax, Parkland Dedication, Transit, and CDBG.
 Revenues that flow to these funds can be used only for the projects or services provided by these funds.

 The Debt Service fund, first used in 2009-2010, includes anticipated principal, interest, and other debt fees as well as the sources of revenue for these payments.